Prepared by the Office of Student Life

 - Immediately report anything suspicious

 The University does not offer regularly scheduled safety and crime prevention programs, though occasional programs are offered.
 Employees are encouraged to thoroughly read the latest edition of the Administrative Policies & Procedures Manual.
-Students are encouraged to thoroughly read the latest Student Handbook.
+Students are encouraged to thoroughly read the latest edition of the Student Handbook.

 This document is published in compliance with Title II of Public Law 101-542 otherwise known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.